- Kieran Darcy, ESPNNewYork.com

 - 0 Shares

-What it means: Baylor is your 2013 NIT champion -- the first Big 12 team ever to win this tournament.
+What it means: Baylor is your 2013 NIT champion.

-Baylor (23-14) had a disappointing regular season.
+Baylor (23-14, 9-9 Big 12) had a disappointing regular season.
 The Bears were ranked No. 19 in the country in the preseason, coming off a berth in the NCAA tournament's Elite Eight a year ago.
 They didn't even make the Big Dance this time around but finished the season on a high note.

-Iowa (25-13) was on the bubble on Selection Sunday and didn't make the NCAA cut, but collected four wins and some valuable experience the past couple of weeks.
+Iowa (25-13, 9-9 Big Ten) was on the bubble on Selection Sunday, didn't make the NCAA cut, but collected four wins and some valuable experience the past couple of weeks.

-The turning point: After Iowa's Roy Devyn Marble scored the first bucket of the game, Baylor scored nine consecutive points and led the rest of the first half.
+The turning point: After Iowa's Roy Devyn Marble scored the first bucket of the game, Baylor scored nine straight points, and led the rest of the first half.
 It took the Bears' leading scorer, Pierre Jackson, almost 15 minutes to collect his first point.
 But Baylor still led 27-22 at intermission.
-The Hawkeyes shot just 7-for-28 (25 percent) in the first half and committed eight turnovers.
+The Hawkeyes shot just 7-for-28 (25 percent) in the first half, and committed eight turnovers.

 Iowa cut the deficit to one early in the second half, 28-27, thanks to five quick points by Eric May.
 But Baylor answered with seven points in a row to reassert control, and soon turned the game into a rout.
 The Bears pushed the lead past 20 for the first time on a Cory Jefferson two-hand slam with 7:04 remaining.
 The rest was garbage time.